TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    during their session (in which case you can lower it).
 The integer indicates how many parts of the IP address to include in the check for the session.

+   Have also a look into the :ref:`security guidelines
+   <security-global-typo3-options-lockIP>`.

 .. index::
    TYPO3_CONF_VARS FE; lockIPv6
 .. _typo3ConfVars_fe_lockIPv6: